Link copied to your clipboard

 Home equity investment

-A home equity investment is an attractive financing option for homeowners because they come with:
+A home equity investment is an attractive financing option for homeowners because it comes with:

 • Lump sum payouts